 Follow the integration guide for that SDK to initialize the Kumulos client in your app project.
 Please note that you will need the API Key and Secret Key shown on the App Dashboard to do this.

 For web push notifications, you will need the Website & PWA SDK, which is distributed through a CDN or NPM.
-In addition to your API Key and Secret Key shown on the App Dashboard, you will also need the VAPID public key from the web push configuration dialog.
+In addition to your API Key and Secret Key shown on the App Dashboard, you will also need the VAPID public key from the code snippets web push configuration dialog.

 Checking installs of your App¶